lyzalou/PublicKB/Servers/centurylink-cloud-guide-to-cli.md

 ### Installation of CenturyLink Cloud CLI

-***In order to make easy distintion between the two CLIs, clc-cli is the Python based tool and clc is the GO based tool.***
+***In order to make easy distinction between the two CLIs, clc-cli is the Python based tool and clc is the GO based tool.***

 **Python Based CLI**

-Installation instruction is available [here](//github.com/CenturyLinkCloud/clc-python-sdk).
+Installation instruction is available [here](https://github.com/CenturyLinkCloud/clc-python-sdk).
 If pip is installed, then the following command will installed the CenturyLink Cloud Python SDK and CLI:
 ```
 pip install clc-sdk
 ```
-For authentication, it can be several way, please see the [README page of the CLI](//github.com/CenturyLinkCloud/clc-python-sdk/blob/master/README_CLI.md#authentication).
+For authentication, it can be several way, please see the [README page of the CLI](https://github.com/CenturyLinkCloud/clc-python-sdk/blob/master/README_CLI.md#authentication).
 In order to use a system configuration file, a clc.ini (Windows) or clc_config (POSIX) needs to be created.
 An example is shown below:
 ```
 [global]
 V1_API_KEY=